mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 <img src="/_pages/tutorials/statistical-tests/steven-seagal.jpg" alt="Me" width="120" height="180" align="right"/>

-Several measures can be used to estimate the extent of the relationship between two variables, or to show the strength of a relationshiptest:
+Several measures can be used to estimate the extent of the relationship between two variables, or to show the strength of a relationship:

 * Phi Coefficient - This can only be calculated on 2-by-2 tables.
 * Contingency coefficient - The contingency coefficient is [critiqued](https://accendoreliability.com/contingency-coefficient/) for not reaching it's outer limits of -1 and +1.